Cardboard Cavalier: Reception

 The Monthly Film Bulletin wrote: "From beginning to end the film is farce and slapstick, even to the throwing of custard pies.
 It is not altogether pleasing, since the talents of Sid Field are easily adequate, employed in the right way, without slapstick.
 He is funny, but he is seen at his best only once.
 Margaret Lockwood seems greatly to enjoy herself, but slapstick comedy does not become her.
 The small part of the ghost, amusingly played by Irene Handl, is worthy of mention; Jerry Desmonde is also quite good as Lovelace.
 The settings are average, the dialogue, script and story are very sketchy, and production and direction only adequate.
 This film provides mildly amusing entertainment as a skit on present-day regulations and restrictions."

-Kine Weekly wrote: "Director Walter Forde and script-writer Noel Langley have taken a turning point in English hisfory and converted it into side-spliting burlesque by entployingg current gags and using modern colloquialisms against ambitions near-authntic sets. ...
+Kine Weekly wrote: "Director Walter Forde and script-writer Noel Langley have taken a turning point in English history and converted it into side-splitting burlesque by employing current gags and using modern colloquialisms against ambitious near-authentic sets. ...
 No film to our knowledge has displayed a greater sense of the ridiculous."

 Picture Show wrote: "Robustly directed and acted with considerable gusto ...
 Sid Field makes the most of his material, and Margaret Lockwood is a beautiful hoyden."

 Variety spoke of Langley's script "blend[ing] comedy, bathos and sheer slapstick with skill and ingenuity" and also highlighted Lockwood as playing her role with "great gusto...verve and vivacity".

 The critic Derek Winnert noted that the film was "well timed, sprightly and funny, and exuberantly played by a welcome vintage cast, as well as amusingly written by Noel Langley and nicely directed by the comedy expert Forde."

 The film was banned in Syria in 1953.